Chart Color Schemes

 Palm Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area.
-Key projects are Snappermans, Palm Beach Shop-Top Housing (Former General Store site), Palm Beach Rock Pool Renewal, and Mona Vale Hospital Reconfiguration.
-The following details those most relevant:.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Snappermans, Palm Beach, Palm Beach Shop-Top Housing (formerly General Store site), Palm Beach Rock Pool Renewal, and Mona Vale Hospital Reconfiguration.
+The following list provides details on those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.